 Traditional Cơm Tấm also comes with char-grilled pork chops, a small crabmeat cake and a fried egg.
-This dish is synonymous with Ho Chi Minh City and you can try it on Wendy Wu’s Vietnam Highlights tour, which visits the city at the beginning of the trip.
+This dish is synonymous with Ho Chi Minh City.

 Being a country with a population of around 89 million means that there are a lot of chefs and one of the most common foods they make is Banh Mi as along with Pho, it is one of the most popular foods you can eat in Vietnam.